osuuj/nokia-city-data-analysis/server/DEPLOYMENT_CHECKLIST.md

 # Server Deployment Checklist

+## Pre-Deployment Preparations

+- [ ] Run complete test suite on production Docker image
+- [ ] Verify database migrations work correctly with production settings
+- [ ] Check that SQLAlchemy query fixes are working properly (str.label issues resolved)
+- [ ] Ensure caching mechanisms are configured appropriately for production
+- [ ] Verify service layer separation is complete and working as expected

 ## AWS Cloud Deployment

 - [ ] Deploy to AWS ECS using the task definition in `deployment/aws-ecs-task-definition.json`
+- [ ] Configure AWS Secrets Manager for database credentials
+- [ ] Set up proper IAM roles and policies for the ECS task
 - [ ] Verify all endpoints work correctly in the cloud environment
 - [ ] Set up CloudWatch metrics and logging
 - [ ] Configure proper security groups and VPC settings for database access
 - [ ] Set up environment variables in ECS task definition
+- [ ] Configure proper scaling policies based on expected load

 ## Client Integration

+- [ ] Create a client-side environment configuration for development vs production API URLs
+- [ ] Update Vercel environment variables to point to the AWS API endpoint
 - [ ] Verify the client-side API integration in the client folder works with the deployed API
-- [ ] Test CORS configuration with the Vercel frontend
+- [ ] Test CORS configuration with the Vercel frontend (confirm the BACKEND_CORS_ORIGINS includes Vercel domain)
-- [ ] Update the API base URL in the Vercel environment variables
+- [ ] Implement client-side retry and error handling for API failures
 - [ ] Test authentication flow (if applicable)
+- [ ] Add loading states in client UI for slower API operations

 ## End-to-End Validation